 Apps for the field

 Apps for the field provide focused workflows and tools for your day-to-day tasks.
-With these apps, you can track assets, create operational dashboards, collect data and imagery, and navigate routes.
+With these apps, you can track assets, collect data and imagery, and navigate routes.
 These apps run everywhere—on desktops, the web, smartphones, and tablets—so you can be productive no matter where you are or what device you are using.

 - Collect and edit data in the field with Collector for ArcGIS.